AlexMan2000/Obsidian_Notes_Backup/Study_Notes/Computer_Science/Data_Structures_Algorithms/Data_Structures/CS106B_X/6_OOP_Abstractions/Special Member Functions.md

 # Copy Construction
+> [!def]
+> The reason for copy constructor is to avoid double freeing problem in C++.
+Also part of the Rule of Three.

 ## Default Copy Constructor
 > [!important]
 > If we don't provide our own copy constructor, C++ *__sometimes__* will create a default one for us.
 But **the default one only do shallow copy**, which means it only copies the primitive types correctly, as shown below: